 That's it for day 1.
 For your second workout, do all of the above, then add:

 If you have knee pain, very weak legs, or you are very overweight, start with split squats

-Alternatives: , 1-arm Cable Chest Press, or Single-arm barbell press (Place hand right above plate, not at top of bar),
+Alternatives: , 1-arm Cable Chest Press, or Single-arm barbell press (Place hand right below plate, not at top of bar as shown),

 > Standing Cable Row - (set the cable at elbow height)